-- Know the regulations and instructions as provided by the IB that govern the conduct of each examination session. - Inform staff, parents and students through various media what constitutes malpractice and how it can be prevented.
-This will include a clear guide for parents and students that will be posted on the IAA website and e-learning platform. - Support the IB fully in the prevention, detection and investigation of malpractice. - Undertake any additional responsibilities required by the IB should a candidate or staff member be investigated for malpractice. (adapted from UNIS Academic Honesty Policy)
+- Know the regulations and instructions as provided by the IB that govern the conduct of each examination session. - Inform staff, parents and students through various media what constitutes misconduct and how it can be prevented.
+This will include a clear guide for parents and students that will be posted on the IAA website and e-learning platform. - Support the IB fully in the prevention, detection and investigation of misconduct. - Undertake any additional responsibilities required by the IB should a candidate or staff member be investigated for misconduct.